jmuelbert/qt_conan_boilerplate_template/README.md

  * conan
  * a compiler

-For a simplified project, check out the [qt_gui_starter_template](https://github.com/jmuelbert/qt_gui_starter_template).
+For a simplified project, check out the [qt_conan_boilerplate_template](https://github.com/jmuelbert/qt_conan_boilerplate_template).

-The Boilerplate project will merge new features first, then they will be merged (as appropriate) into qt_gui_starter_template.
+The Boilerplate project will merge new features first, then they will be merged (as appropriate) into qt_conan_boilerplate_template.

 ## Getting Started

 ### Use the Github template

 First, click the green `Use this template` button near the top of this page.
-This will take you to Github's ['Generate Repository'](https://github.com/jmuelbert/qt_gui_starter_template/generate) page.
+This will take you to Github's ['Generate Repository'](https://github.com/jmuelbert/qt_conan_boilerplate_template/generate) page.
 Fill in a repository name and short description, and click 'Create repository from template'.
 This will allow you to create a new repository in your Github account, prepopulated with the contents of this project.